 The HPV vaccine

-HPV vaccines are now available which are more than 99% protective against infection with cancer-causing HPV virus types.
-Gardasil (HPV4) vaccine contains virus-like particles of HPV types 6, 11, 16, and 18.
-It is also designed to provide protection against genital warts, which are caused by low-risk types of HPV.
+The vaccine contains virus-like particles of HPV that are used to protect your body from high risk HPV types which can be cancer causing.
+It is also designed to protect against genital warts, which are caused by low-risk types of HPV.

 The HPV vaccine- safe and effective

 The HPV vaccine is known to be most effective when given at the age of 12 to 13 years and will provide protection throughout adulthood.
 Since 2006, more than 200 million doses of the HPV vaccines have been distributed globally and over 80 million young girls and boys have been protected from developing cancer.

 The HPV vaccine is safe.
 The safety of the HPV vaccine has been studied for over 13 years.
 Over 1 million people have been studied during clinical trials since the vaccine was licensed in 2006.